About the Flu

 Flu and COVID-19 symptoms include fever, cough, shortness of breath, sore throat, body aches, headache, chills and fatigue.
 Some people also have diarrhea and vomiting.
 Learn more about the similarities and differences between flu and COVID-19.

 A fever is a body temperature over 100.4 degrees F (or 38.0 degrees C).
 Most of the time fever is not harmful.
 Fever is the body’s way of fighting an illness.
 There is no need to give medicine for a fever under 102 degrees F.

-Should I take my child with mild flu symptoms to the hospital?
+Should I take my child with mild flu or COVID-19 symptoms to the hospital?

-Most people with the flu do not require medical care.
-If your child has fever and symptoms such as cough, sore throat, runny nose or a stuffy nose, call their doctor before coming to the hospital.
+Most people with the flu or COVID-19 do not require medical care, but they may require testing.
+If your child is sick, call their doctor.
+If you think they need care, call their doctor before coming to the hospital.
 The doctor will decide if your child needs to come to the hospital or not.